Tight Convergence Rate Bounds for Optimization Under Power Law Spectral Conditions: Introduction

-While real world optimization problems are characterized by a multitude of subtleties, the key features of first order methods are well captured by examining optimization of quadratic loss functions $L(\mathbf w)=\tfrac{1}{2}\mathbf w^TA\mathbf w-\mathbf w^T\mathbf b$, that typically serve as reasonable approximation to the actual objective functions near local or global minima.
+While real world optimization problems can be characterized by a multitude of different aspects, the key features of first order methods are well captured by examining optimization of quadratic loss functions $L(\mathbf w)=\tfrac{1}{2}\mathbf w^TA\mathbf w-\mathbf w^T\mathbf b$, that typically serve as reasonable approximation to the actual objective functions near local or global minima.
 The main challenge in optimizing such quadratic losses is their ill-conditioning, i.e. some of the eigenvalues of $A$ being much smaller than the others.
-Convergence rate of the optimization is determined by the condition number of $A$ and notably degrades as this number tends to infinity.
+The convergence rate of the optimization is determined by the condition number of $A$ and notably degrades as this number tends to infinity.
 The extreme case is when the condition number is effectively infinite, i.e. the eigenvalues of $A$ can be arbitrarily small.
-In this case there are well-known classical bounds (see e.g. section 6.1 of \cite{Polyak87}) for convergence rate in terms of the initial error $\|\mathbf w_0-\mathbf w_*\|$, where $\mathbf w_0$ is the starting point and $\mathbf w_*$ the true minimizer.
-Specifically, for the vanilla GD $\mathbf w_{n+1}=\mathbf w_{n}-\alpha\nabla L(\mathbf w_n)$ with learning rate $\alpha<2/\lambda_{\max}$, where $\lambda_{\max}$ is the largest eigenvalue of $A$, we have
+In this case, there are well-known classical bounds (see e.g. section 6.1 of \cite{Polyak87}) for the convergence rate in terms of the initial error $\|\mathbf w_0-\mathbf w_*\|$, where $\mathbf w_0$ is the starting point and $\mathbf w_*$ is the minimizer.
+Specifically, for the vanilla GD $\mathbf w_{n+1}=\mathbf w_{n}-\alpha\nabla L(\mathbf w_n)$ with learning rate $\alpha<2/\lambda_{\max}$, where $\lambda_{\max}$ denotes the largest eigenvalue of $A$, we have

 For optimization by Conjugate Gradients (CG), we have